jbretsch/openapi-route-definition-locator/README.md

 ##### Grace period for removal of route definitions

-When the OpenAPI Route Definition Locator encounters a problem while retrieving the OpenAPI definition from a service, it does _not_ immediately remove its routes definitions.
-The rationale is: Your service may still be able to serve normal API requests although there was a problem with retrieving its OpenAPI definition.
+When the OpenAPI Route Definition Locator encounters a problem while retrieving the OpenAPI definition from a service, it does _not_ immediately remove its route definitions.
+The rationale is that your service may still be able to serve normal API requests even though there was a problem with retrieving its OpenAPI definition.

-However, after some grace period, the route definitions _are_ removed.
+However, after a grace period, the route definitions _are_ removed.
 The default is 15 minutes.
-You can configure a different grace period with the following Spring property.
+You can configure a different grace period with the following Spring property:

 ```yaml
 openapi-route-definition-locator: